Appleby Flood Risk Management Scheme

 When it is happening:

-The main construction work is programmed to be undertaken during Summer 2021 with the new pumping station commissioned/operable for Winter 2021.
-Prior to the main construction work we will be carrying out Ground Investigation works in December 2020.
+The main construction work is programmed to be undertaken during January 2022 with the new pumping station commissioned/operable for Winter 2022/23.
+See programme of works as follows:

 Who is doing the work: